CheXbert: Combining Automatic Labelers and Expert Annotations for Accurate Radiology Report Labeling Using BERT

 We investigate models trained using three strategies: trained only on radiologist-labeled reports, trained only on labels generated automatically by the CheXpert labeler \cite{irvin_chexpert_2019}, and trained on a combination of the two.

-\paragraph{Radiologist Labels} \textbf{T-rad} is obtained by training the model on the CheXpert manual set, finetuning all weights.
+\paragraph{Radiologist Labels} \textbf{T-rad} is obtained by training the model on the CheXpert manual set, fine-tuning all weights.
 As baselines, we also train models that freeze all weights in the BERT layers, and only update the weights in the linear heads: \textbf{T.cls-rad} is identical to T-rad in architecture, while \textbf{T.token-rad} averages the non-padding output tokens as the input into the linear heads rather than using the CLS token output.
-All models are trained using a random 75\%-25\% train-dev split on this set, and are trained until convergence. \paragraph{Automatic Labels} \textbf{T-auto} is obtained using labels generated by the rule-based CheXpert labeler, described in \citet{irvin_chexpert_2019}.
-T-auto is trained using a random 85\%-15\% train-dev split of the CheXpert training set, different from the models trained on radiologist labels.
-T-auto is trained for 8 epochs, since slightly higher dev performance is observed compared to the typical 2-4 epochs for BERT fine-tuning tasks. \paragraph{Hybrid Labels} \textbf{T-hybrid} is obtained by initializing a model with the weights of T-auto, and then finetuning it on radiologist-labeled reports, as for T-rad.
+All models are trained using a random 75\%-25\% train-dev split on the CheXpert manual set, and are trained until convergence. \paragraph{Automatic Labels} \textbf{T-auto} is obtained using labels generated by the rule-based CheXpert labeler, described in \citet{irvin_chexpert_2019}.
+T-auto is trained using a random 85\%-15\% train-dev split of the CheXpert dataset, different from the models trained on radiologist labels.
+T-auto is trained for 8 epochs, since slightly higher dev performance is observed compared to the typical 2-4 epochs for BERT fine-tuning tasks. \paragraph{Hybrid Labels} \textbf{T-hybrid} is obtained by initializing a model with the weights of T-auto, and then fine-tuning it on radiologist-labeled reports, as for T-rad.

 \paragraph{Results} As shown in Table \ref{tab:headline}, T-rad achieves an F1 of $0.705$ $(0.680, 0.725)$, significantly higher than the performance of the baselines with T.cls-rad at $0.286$ $(0.265, 0.305)$, and T.token-rad at $0.396$ $(0.374, 0.416)$.
 T-auto achieves a higher F1 of $0.755$ $(0.731, 0.774)$.
 Superior performance is obtained by T-hybrid, with an F1 of $0.775$ $(0.753, 0.795)$.